Creating a Meaningful Life Journey (& Remembering a Sports Milestone)

 And then four plays into the game he tore his Achilles.
 Wow!

-Rodgers lay crumped on the field, and fans sat in the stands and on their couches in disbelief.
+Rodgers lay crumpled on the field, and fans sat in the stands and on their couches in disbelief.
 It was truly unforgettable.
 As with the original September 11, many certainly remember where they were when they witnessed this event.

 This particular Sunday run hadn’t been easy to get to—the holidays had brought both overindulgence and illness, as they will in Wisconsin—but I was doing it anyway.
 I began with 3.5 miles and then took a walking break before beginning some intervals.